raspberrypilearning/led-firefly/en/step_3.md

 </div>

 --- task ---

 Look at your Raspberry Pi Pico and find the small LED next to the USB connector.

 ![A photo of the Raspberry Pi Pico with the LED highlighted](images/pico-led.jpg){:width="200px"}

 --- /task ---

 In the last step you installed the **picozero** library.
 This library allows you to program electronics components that are attached to a Raspberry Pi Pico.
 At the top of your code, you will need to import the items that you need from the **picozero** library.
-You will then enter some code to switch on the LED.

 --- task ---

 Type the following code into the main editor pane in Thonny:

 --- code ---